Explore Statistics on College Majors in Tucson, Arizona MSA

 How are we doing?

-Science and engineering or related fields accounted for the largest share of college majors in Tucson, the state of Arizona, and the U.S. in 2022.
+Science and engineering or related fields accounted for the largest share of college majors in Tucson, Arizona, and the U.S. in 2023.
 Arts, humanities and other degrees formed the second largest share in Tucson, while business ranked third.
-The share of majors in science and engineering or related fields was higher among non-Hispanic graduates than it was among Hispanic graduates in Tucson, Arizona, and the U.S. Tucson had a larger gap in science and engineering or related fields by ethnicity than did Arizona or the U.S.
+The share of majors in science and engineering or related fields was slightly higher among non-Hispanic graduates than among Hispanic graduates in Tucson, Arizona, and the U.S.

 Why is it important?